dibikhin/fp-repository-js/README.md

 Thanks to:
 - Martin Fowler for the Patterns of Enterprise Application Architecture book
 - Airbnb for their JavaScript style guide
+- Buzz de Cafe and Scott Sauyet for the Ramda library

 ## Links
 - [P of EAA: Repository](https://martinfowler.com/eaaCatalog/repository.html) - A fundamental article about the Repository pattern